SASB

-According to the SASB, the term “sustainability” refers to corporate activities that maintain or enhance the ability of the company to create value over the long term.
-Sustainability accounting reflects the governance and management of a company’s environmental and social impacts arising from production of goods and services, as well as its governance and management of the environmental and social capital necessary to create long-term value.
+According to SASB, the term “sustainability” refers to corporate activities that maintain or enhance the ability of the company to create value over the long term.
+Sustainability accounting reflects the governance and management of a company’s environmental and social impacts arising from the production of goods and services, as well as its governance and management of the environmental and social capital necessary to create long-term value.

 The SASB’s standards are organized into 77 industry-specific sustainability accounting standards.
 Each standard is focused on the sustainability issues that are most material to that industry, based on research and consultation with industry experts and investors.